-The number one rule of ski bindings is do not attempt to adjust or mount them yourself.
-Always take bindings to a professional ski shop for service!
+The number one rule of ski bindings is simple: do not attempt to mount, adjust, or test ski bindings yourself.
+Ski bindings should always be mounted, adjusted, and tested by a qualified ski shop technician.

 There are different types of ski bindings depending on your use case.
 For example, many ski bindings are "systems" that are sold and only compatible with a certain ski.
 If you bought a system ski, great!
 You can stop reading here.
 If your ski was sold flat or you are looking to replace bindings on your flat ski, keep reading.